guynod/remixer/README.md

 - React with TypeScript
 - Tailwind CSS for styling
-- Anthropic Claude API for content remixing
+- Perplexity AI API for content remixing
 - Vite for build tooling

 ## Usage

 1. Enter your text in the input box
 2. Click "Remix Content"
-3. Wait for Claude to process your text
+3. Wait for Perplexity to process your text
 4. View the remixed version in the output box

 ## Note

-Make sure to replace the Anthropic API key in the `.env` file with your actual API key from [Anthropic's Console](https://console.anthropic.com/).
+Make sure to keep your Perplexity API key secure and never commit it to version control.
+The `.env` file is already included in `.gitignore` for your security.